datagrok-ai/public/help/learn/predictive-modeling-test.md

 1. Use "[Select Random](../explore/select-random-rows.md)" for select 50% random values.
 Extract 50% random values to new table.
 Rename this table to "Train Data"

-* 50% of the random values ​​are extracted into a new table with name "Train Data"
+* 50% of the random values are extracted into a new table with name "Train Data"

 1. Delete extracted rows from table "demog" and rename this table to "Test Data"